Delaware Certificate of Incorporation: Everything You Need to Know

 There are a few steps you should take:

 - Find the Department of State site and print the document.
 Then get a memo from John G. Townsend Bldg., 401 Federal St., Dover, DE 19901.
 Afterward, you must make a phone call to (302) 739-3073 to get a memo sent via mail

 - Fill out and complete the memo you received via mail.
 Give an individual or the organization name and the address.
 You must add the telephone number and other contact information of the individual.
 Demonstrate a request for a duplicate of the authentication by expressing the quantity of duplicates required and giving them your credit card information.

 - Present the documenting update to the Delaware Department of State.
 Fax the recording update to (302) 739-3812 or mail it to the Delaware Department of State.
-Document the update face to face at the Delaware Department of State office.
-Starting at 2011, it will cost $50, in addition to $2 for each certified page.
+Document the update in person at the Delaware Department of State office.
+Starting in 2011, it will cost $50, in addition to $2 for each certified page.

-If you need help with creating a Delaware Certificate of Incorporation or rescinding a fraudulent one, you can post your legal need on UpCounsel’s marketplace.
+If you need help with creating a Delaware Certificate of Incorporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.